 - Other plugins that interfere

-If native form code has been placed on the page already, it should be removed.
-This .PHP code replaces its function.
+If Lead Gen & CRM form code has already been placed on your webpage, it should be removed.
+The .PHP code generated in this article replaces its function.

 Generating Form Codes

 To integrate Gravity Forms, you will need access to your Lead Gen & CRM account and Wordpress accounts.
 Also, you must be using Gravity Forms on your site in order for this integration to work.
 Refer to For Developers: Integrating Gravity Forms for developer instructions.

 This article can help you generate the PHP code you'll need, using form code from Lead Gen & CRM.
 Do the following:

 - Open a new tab in your web browser.

 - Create or open a Gravity Form in that browser tab.

 - Open another new tab in your web browser.

 - Log in to Lead Gen & CRM in that browser tab.

 - Note: If you navigate away from the page you can still access this code.
 Simply, click Actions > Embed Code, next to your form.